AlphaGit/alphas-manifesto/README.md

 alphasmanifesto
 ===============

 Wordpress theme for Alpha's Manifesto.
 You can see it live working on [http://blog.alphasmanifesto.com](http://blog.alphasmanifesto.com).
-More info to come later.

 ## Custom fields